teezzan/Leaguey/README.md

 ```

 ### Docker
 To run the application with docker, you need a local istallation of MySQL and the `MYSQL_DATABASE` already created.
-After satisfying the reuirement, run the following to build the image. **Note**: `MYSQL_DATABASE` will not be created automatically and would need to ba manually created.
+After satisfying the reuirement, run the following to build the image. **Note**: `MYSQL_DATABASE` will not be created automatically and would need to be manually created.
 ```bash
 docker build --pull --rm -f "Dockerfile" -t leaguey:latest "."
 ```